WeCanCodeIT/CleMasterSyllabus/SlideDeck/src/fundamentals/methods/index.md

 - Do you remember the term <mark>abstraction</mark> we referenced in a prior lecture?
 Mountain Dew ingredients?
 </div>
 <div class="fragment">
 - Methods are a form of abstraction.
-If we didnt have a <mark>Console.WriteLine()</mark> method, we would have to include all the code in the Console.WriteLine() method each time we wanted to print to the console.
+If we didn't have a <mark>Console.WriteLine()</mark> method, we would have to include all the code in the Console.WriteLine() method each time we wanted to print to the console.
 </div>
 <div class="fragment">
 - The command <mark>Console.WriteLine()</mark> is what we term as a <mark>method call</mark>.